-When it comes to cable modems, you have two choices: Pay up each month to rent a beat-up, ancient model from your internet service provider, or buy your own brand-new device for a fraction of the cost over time.
+When it comes to choosing a cable modem for your home internet service, you have two choices: Pay up each month to rent a beat-up, ancient model from your internet service provider, or buy your own brand-new device for a fraction of the cost over time.
 It's not a very difficult decision.

-What's tougher, however, is picking the best modem.
-A year and a half ago, I bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
+What's tougher, however, is picking the best cable modem.
+A couple years back, I bought a new cable modem (a Netgear CM700-100NAS, which is thoroughly decent, albeit somewhat expensive at the time), and I realized that modem manufacturers often highlight terrific features — 32 x 8!
 DOCSIS 3.1!
 Gigabit speeds! — without ever actually explaining what these features mean, or why they might be beneficial to your home setup.

 With that in mind, here's an updated guide that can (hopefully) demystify modem specs.
 I can't tell you which modem is right for your home, since that depends on your cable provider, your internet service package and your budget.
 But once you understand what all the arcane terminology means, you'll find that there are probably a handful, rather than dozens, of choices worth considering.

 Modem or modem/router?

 First things first: How happy are you with your router?
 If you upgraded your router recently but bought your modem sometime around the signing of the Declaration of Independence, you probably just need a standalone cable modem.
 Modern routers are compatible with just about every modem on the market, so just make sure your firmware is upgraded, and you'll be all set.

 (If you're still using a router provided by your cable company, you should send it back and buy a new router immediately.
 As with modems, cable companies usually charge exorbitant rental fees for subpar routers, and it takes less than a year for a new router to pay for itself.)